Former Cowboy Josh Brent Tased, Arrested by Coppell Police

-The former Dallas Cowboys defensive lineman charged with intoxication manslaughter in the 2012 drunken driving crash that killed one of his teammates was tased and arrested by police in Coppell Saturday, police say.
+The former Dallas Cowboys defensive lineman charged with intoxication manslaughter in the 2012 drunken driving crash that killed one of his teammates was tased and arrested by police in Coppell, Texas, Sunday, police say.

 Coppell police said officers were called to perform a welfare check on a man, later identified as Josh Brent, in the 800 block of MacArthur Boulevard.
 Police said a caller told them he saw a man sitting in the grass and talking to himself, and that he was worried for the man's safety.